albar965/littlenavmap-manual/src/en/ROUTECALC.rst

 All Airways
 ^^^^^^^^^^^^^^^^

-Calculation will select any appropriate Jet or Victor airway for the route.
+Calculation will select any appropriate Jet or Victor airways for the route.

 Jet airways (high altitude)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^